 You may notice that dandruff symptoms are more intensive in late autumn and winter (when you wear caps and scarfs).
-The scalp is overheated and starts to produce sebum which is a perfect environment for the yeasts.
+The scalp can become overheated and starts to produce sebum which is a perfect environment for yeasts to flourish.
 In summer the scalp is dry.
 Although UV radiation has a beneficial effect, it is important to avoid excessive sunlight.
 It is harmful to your health and the scalp – it can dry out and cause dandruff.

 Greasy or dry dandruff?

 Yeasts feed on sebum that is why when the scalp starts to produce more sebum, Pityrosporum ovale start to proliferate.
-This is greasy type of dandruff where greasy flakes stick to the scalp and are difficult to remove.
+This is the greasy type of dandruff where greasy flakes stick to the scalp and are difficult to remove.
 In addition, the scalp has a “strange” smell.
 In the dry dandruff type the flakes are dry, do not stick to the scalp and are easily visible.
 Dry skin is also very sensitive to yeasts.
 Even small yeast colonies can cause scalp inflammation and itching.
 You can also experience dry dandruff if you use inappropriate hair care products.
 If your scalp is dry and you use a shampoo for greasy hair (to dry out the scalp) it will cause dandruff and worsen the condition of the scalp.

 Other causes of dandruff